Effective Phrases and Words to Use in Your CV

 How to choose the right words for impact?

 The main objective of your CV is to make an impact with employers and convince them to interview you.
 As such, you’ll want to create a positive first impression and get straight to the point.
-Use keywords to make your CV concise and impactful, maximising its effectiveness, while keeping your word count to a minimum.
+Use keywords for your CV to make it concise and impactful, maximising its effectiveness, while keeping your word count to a minimum.

 Writing long, highly descriptive sentences in your CV won’t help it pass through an ATS stage.
 It probably won’t help your chances of impressing an actual employer either.
 Hiring managers simply don’t have time to read through long and detailed CVs.
 Make your sentences short and to the point, avoiding opinion or commentary wherever possible.
 Use bullet points to help you remain disciplined in what you include, and what you omit.